 Mothers can teach girls how to make a man happy, but they should also teach them how to build self-esteem.
 One good way to build self-worth is by finding your life’s purpose and pursuing your dreams.
 Women aren’t worthless just because they are not married.
 Girls ought to be raised better.
 Some women are so desperate they will go to any length to hook a man, even another woman’s husband.

 Marriage is not compulsory.
 You’re better off not being married than being stuck in a bad marriage like the aforementioned one.
 Marriage is beautiful if contracted for the right reasons.

-Vanessa is a PR consultant, an On Air Personality and a Counselor with 6 years’ experience.
-For two years, she hosted TheTalk with Vanessa on Dream fm.
-TheTalk with Vanessa is a program designed to help people suffering from all kinds of addictions, marital and pre-marital issues, all kinds of abuse as well as career choice problems..
-She lives in Enugu with her husband and adorable daughter.
+Vanessa is a PR consultant, an On-Air Personality and a Counselor with 6 years’ experience.
+For two years, she hosted TheTalk with Vanessa on Dream FM.
+TheTalk with Vanessa is a program designed to help people suffering from all kinds of addictions, marital and pre-marital issues, all kinds of abuse as well as career choice problems.

 Youtube: TheTalk with Vanessa